ngrok/ngrok-docs/docs/guides/oidc-with-ngrok.md

   ngrok start mytunnel
   ```

   The ngrok agent provides a **Forwarding** URL to expose your application to the internet (i.e. `https://1a2b-3c4d-5e6f-7g8h-9i0j.sa.ngrok.io`).

 ## Test the Authentication

+Test the integration.

 ### Test the application access in a browser: